JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

 * ### Acceptance Criteria

 * Given that I am a Logged in user I want to interact with search
-	* As a User I want to be able to Search podcast by name so that I can find podcasts that I have heard of
+	* As a user I want to be able to search podcast by name so that I can find podcasts that I have heard of
-	* As a User I want to be able to search for all the podcasts of a genre so that I can Just find podcasts that I am interested in
+	* As a user I want to be able to search for all the podcasts of a genre so that I can just find podcasts that I am interested in

 * Given that I am a Logged in user I want to interact with genres
-	- As a User I want to be able to see all the podcasts in that genre so that I can Discover new podcasts by genre
+	- As a user I want to be able to see all the podcasts in that genre so that I can discover new podcasts by genre
-	- As a User I want to be able to favorite a particular genre so that I can Check out only the genres I like
+	- As a user I want to be able to favorite a particular genre so that I can check out only the genres I like